wiledal/vanilla-bean/readme.md

 })()
 ```

+Is it outside the DOM and can be used by many things?
+Make it a `service`.

 ### 2.3 Stores
-Stores are one-off instances that serve as data-gateways between `services` and `components`.
+A `store` is a `service` specifically designed to work as data-gateways between `services` and `components`.

 Example:
 ```js
 const CandyStore = (function() {
   var candies = []